hyperledger/identus-cloud-agent/docs/docusaurus/credentials/revocation.md

 1. resolve Status list credential using the URL found at path - `credentialStatus.statusListCredential`
 2. Verify embeded proof of the credential
-3. decode bit-string which can be found in the JSON document of Status list credential, found at path - `credentialSubject.encodedList`
+3. Decode bit-string, which is in the JSON document of the Status list credential, found at path - `credentialSubject.encodedList`
 4. Use the status list index from `credentialStatus.statusListIndex` to check if the bit at this index in the decoded bit-string from step 3 is on or off.
 If the bit is on, credential is revoked, otherwise it has not been revoked

 ## Proof verification